 12 Top-Rated Tourist Attractions & Things to Do in Sarasota

-Sarasota, on Florida's Gulf Coast, has beautiful beaches, world-class cultural amenities, and a city of white buildings fronted by azure waters filled with sailboats.
+Sarasota, on Florida's Gulf Coast, has so much going for it: beautiful beaches, world-class cultural amenities, and a city of white buildings fronted by azure waters filled with sailboats.
 It's known for the world-famous Ringling Museum of Art, as well as a collection of excellent performing arts companies and an active community of artists and craftspeople creating unique works.

 But if you want to find the real essence of Sarasota, face west at the end of the day.
 Here, you'll see the fiery sun dropping into a watery horizon without end, and it will take your breath away.

-1 Explore Three Museums in One at The Ringling
+1. Explore Three Museums in One at The Ringling

 Address: 5401 Bay Shore Road, Sarasota, Florida

-2 Stroll around the Marie Selby Botanical Gardens
+2. Stroll around the Marie Selby Botanical Gardens

-Fronting Sarasota Bay, Marie Selby Botanical Gardens is a beautiful spot for a relaxing stroll even if you're not a garden enthusiast.
-Peaceful sitting areas punctuate the grounds, so you can linger and soak up all the scenery, and you can also venture along a wooden boardwalk through mangrove forests and see beautiful views of the bay.
+Fronting Sarasota Bay, the Marie Selby Botanical Gardens is a beautiful spot for a relaxing stroll, even if you're not a garden enthusiast.
+Peaceful sitting areas punctuate the grounds, so you can linger and soak up all the scenery.
+You can also venture along a wooden boardwalk through mangrove forests and see beautiful views of the bay.

 Address: 900 S. Palm Ave, Sarasota, Florida